zulip/zulip/docs/testing/linters.md

 following checks:

 - Check Python code with pyflakes.
-- Check JavaScript code with eslint.
+- Check JavaScript and TypeScript code with eslint.
 - Check Python code for custom Zulip rules.
 - Check non-Python code for custom Zulip rules.
 - Check puppet manifests with the puppet validator.